lechim/todo-api/README.md

 ## _Developed By Jean-Michel Steyn_

-API used for my ToDo api.
+API used for my Todo App.

 Powered by Express.js